keyboard_return Exit

 speculation star_border

-Definition: The forming of a theory or conjecture without firm evidence
+The noun "speculation" means the forming of a theory or conjecture without firm evidence.

 speculative